It’s 40 years since David Bradbury made his first film Frontline about the legendary Neil Davis.

 Other issues David has pointed his camera at to bring a different perspective to the Australian public include East Timor, Aboriginal cultural alienation and dispossession (State of Shock and Jabiluka), his anti-nuclear films (Blowin’ in the Wind, A Hard Rain), anti-war (The Crater), and protecting the environment (Loggerheads, Shoalwater Bay: Up for Grabs, Wamsley’s War, Battle for Byron).

-For the last three years when he’s not been shooting and editing social media stories to protect the rainforest, challenge local development, promote climate strikes and other important issues (see Facebook), David has been developing a three part drama series (a departure from documentary!) on how and why West Papua was shanghaied into modern day slavery at the very time humanity claimed to be making a giant leap forward in its technological capacity to send a man to the moon.
+For the last three years when he’s not been shooting and editing social media stories to protect the rainforest, challenge local development, promote climate strikes and other important issues (see Facebook), David has been developing a three part drama series (a departure from documentary!) on the disappearance of 23 year old Michael Rockefeller in 1961 in what was then Dutch New Guinea.

 For the last twelve months, we have been collaborating with a writer (after much research) to develop a treatment and script.
 We are nearing a final draft and are now ready to begin the next phase of the project.

 David and his partner Treena Lenthall are making a bold trip to Papua New Guinea and Indonesia in two weeks time to find locations and establish relationships with locals for potential cast and crew in preparation for production (The Shoot!).